 Jack Lu

-Previously, I did research and software engineering for autonomous driving and ML for healthcare at NVIDIA, Waabi/Uber-ATG, IBM, and DarwinAI.
-I was fortunate to have worked with Raquel Urtasun, Sanja Fidler, and Alexander Wong.
+I’m broadly interested in researching foundation models that perceive, reason, and act.
+I currently work on VLA and world models at NVIDIA, and after, on LLM reasoning and agents at Meta.
+Before these, I did research and engineering for autonomous driving and ML for health at NVIDIA, Waabi/Uber-ATG, IBM, and DarwinAI, working with Raquel Urtasun, Sanja Fidler, and Alexander Wong.

 I’m happy to discuss collaboration, mentorship, and research in general.
 You can email me for a virtual or in-person chat.
 My office is at 60 5th Ave, New York.